Continuous Combinatorics of Abelian Group Actions: Introduction

 This paper is chiefly concerned with {\em countable} Borel equivalence relations, that is, Borel equivalence relations each of whose equivalence classes is countable.
-By a fundamental theorem of Feldman--Moore \cite{feldman_ergodic_1977}, every countable Borel equivalence relation $E$ is the {\em orbit equivalence relation} of a Borel action by a countable group $\G$, that is, there is an action $\cdot: \G \acts X$ such that $x E y$ iff $\exists g \in \G \ g\cdot x=y$.
+By a fundamental theorem of Feldman--Moore \cite{feldman_ergodic_1977}, every countable Borel equivalence relation $E$ is the {\em orbit equivalence relation} of a Borel action by a countable group $\G$, that is, there is an action $\cdot: \G \acts X$ such that $x E y$ if and only if $\exists g \in \G \ (g\cdot x=y)$.
 In view of this theorem, it is natural to study countable Borel equivalence relations ``group by group,'' that is, to begin with the simplest groups and work our way up to progressively more complicated groups.
 The simplest infinite group is $\G=\Z$, and its actions are the subject of study in the classical theory of dynamical systems.
 This paper deals with actions of the next group $\G=\Z^2$ and, to some extent, the other finitely generated abelian groups $\G=\Z^n$ (the general finitely generated case $\G=\Z^n \times A$, where $A$ is finite abelian, is not essentially different).
-Along these lines, the next steps would concern general abelian groups, nilpotent groups, solvable groups, amenable groups, etc.\
+Along these lines, the next steps would concern general abelian groups, nilpotent groups, solvable groups, amenable groups, etc.\ In \cite{gao_countable_2015} it was shown that Borel actions of countable abelian groups are hyperfinite, in \cite{SchneiderSeward} this was extended to countable locally nilpotent groups, and in \cite{polycyclic} this was extended further to all countable polycyclic groups (which includes some groups of exponential growth).
+In a related direction, several authors have considered the Borel combinatorics of actions of groups of subexponential growth \cite{ConleyTamuz, CGMPT, Thornton}.